end-of-game/openshift-voting-app/README.md

 ```

 When the application is up and running, you can access the 2 microservices (vote and result) through the routes created for this purpose.
 In my case, with application running on crc, I can access to vote app at http://vote.apps-crc.testing/ and result app at http://result.apps-crc.testing/.
+Take a look at the routes that Openshift has automatically created for you based on the router configuration.

 ### 2. With Dockerfile in Git repository